1824 Real Estate Project Manager

 B. Coursework applicable to a baccalaureate or higher degree in specialized subject matter areas such as public or business administration, management, business law, contract law, public policy, urban studies, economics, statistical analysis, finance, accounting or other fields of study closely related to the essential functions of positions in Class 1824.

-Desirable Qualifications: The stated desirable qualifications listed below may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.
+The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred to hiring.

 How To Apply

 Applications for City and County of San Francisco jobs are only accepted through an online process.
 Visit www.jobaps.com/sf to register an account (if you have not already done so) and begin the application process.

 - Select “Apply” and read and acknowledge the information

 - Select either “I am a New User” if you have not previously registered, or “I have Registered Previously”